 The main objective for the CT is to give a detailed cloud analysis after the CMA and CTTH are done.
 For every cloud filled or cloud contaminated pixel in the CMA, the CT algorithm sub-divide each cloudy pixel into different cloud categories.
 The CT algorithm uses a threshold technique which works using one or several tests.
-Spectral information from the satellite channels, brightness temperature and reflectance depending on light condition and pressure and height from the CTTH product, are compared with thresholds which mark the border between the different cloud categories.
+Spectral information from the satellite channels, brightness temperature and pressure and height from the CTTH product, are compared with thresholds which mark the border between the different cloud categories.
 Together with the threshold test there are also so called threshold offsets.
 The threshold offsets are empirically derived, using the database of interactive training targets and from visual inspection.
-When deriving the offsets, they may vary with the underlying surface (land, sea or coast), the sunsatellite viewing geometry and illumination (night, twilight, day) or sunglint, and presence of low-level inversion or topography (low or high terrain).
-Those offsets work as a tuning parameter to adapt the algorithm to the training targets (compare Dybbroe et al., 2005a; Dybbroe et al., 2005b).

-The CT algorithm is a multi-spectral threshold retrieval applied to each pixel of the satellite scene.
+The CT algorithm is an extension of multi-spectral threshold retrieval applied to each pixel of the satellite scene.
 The multi-spectral retrieval technique is widely used in operational cloud typing using AVHRR data.
-The SCANDIA, APOLLO, and the LUX schemes on which the PPS system inherits are good examples.
-See Karlsson (1989), Derrien et al. (1993) and Kriebel et al. (2003).
-The retrieval utilise that different cloud types leave varying marks in the visible and thermal spectrum.
+The SCANDIA, APOLLO, and the LUX schemes on which the PPS system inherits are good examples (See Karlsson (1989), Derrien et al. (1993) and Kriebel et al. (2003)).
+The retrieval utilise that different cloud types leave varying marks in the thermal spectrum combined with information on the pressure, height and temperature from the CTTH product..
 Carefully derived thresholds help to discriminate single features.
 In the best case the sum of spectral signs, the fingerprint leads univocally to a certain cloud type.